sils-webinfo/surveyservice/ReadMe.md

 - *survey* - Applied to a LI tag.
 A survey of a single respondent
 - *result* - Applied to a LI tag.
 A result of a single survey
 - *all* - Applied to a UL tag.
 A list of users, respondents, contacts, surveys or results
+- *userAdd* -Applied to a FORM tag to add a new user.
+ 	- INPUT [text]=Uname
+    - INPUT [text]=UID
+    - INPUT [text]=email
+    - INPUT [text]=jobtitle
 - *userUpdate* - Applied to a FORM tag.
 An update to user.
 Should contain these elements:
     - INPUT [text]=Uname
     - INPUT [text]=UID
     - INPUT [text]=email
     - INPUT [text]=jobtitle
+- *respondentAdd* - Applied to a FORM tag.
+Adding a respondent should include these elements:
+    - INPUT [text]=Rname
+    - INPUT [text]=RID
+    - INPUT [text]=Rphone
+    - INPUT [text]=supervisor
 - *respondentUpdate* - Applied to a FORM tag.
 An update to respondent should include these elements:
     - INPUT [text]=Rname
     - INPUT [text]=RID
     - INPUT [text]=Rphone
     - INPUT [text]=supervisor
 - *surveyUpdate* - Applied to a FORM tag.
 An update to survey form.
+- *surveyAdd* - Applied to a FORM tag.
+A reference to add a new survey.
 - *contactdatetime* - Applied to a SPAN tag.
 Contains the date-time a contact was made.
 - *interviewdatetime* - Applied to a SPAN tag.
 The date-time an interview was completed (survey form submitted).
 - *question* - Applied to an LI tag.
 A single question on survey.
 - *qResponse* - Applied to a FORM tag.
 A response to question on survey.
 - *userSearch* - Applied to a FORM tag.
 A link template to search all users.
 - *respondentSearch* - Applied to a FORM tag.
-A link template to search all respondents.              - *surveySearch* - Applied to a FORM tag.
+A link template to search all respondents.
+- *surveySearch* - Applied to a FORM tag.
 A link template to search all surveys completed.
-- *resultsSearch* - Applied to a FORM tag.
-A link template to search all survey results.                                                                                                      - name attribute values:
+- *resultSearch* - Applied to a FORM tag.
+A link template to search all survey results.                                                                                                      -

+name attribute values:
 -
 - *Uname* - Applied to an INPUT [text] element.
 The full name of a user.